What is the Best Reselling App? Recommendations for Beginners

 • Ideal for decluttering and selling locally without shipping hassles

-• Lower prices are generally expected due to the yard sale- like nature
+• Lower prices are generally expected due to the yard sale like nature of the app

 • Very little seller and buyer protection compared to other platforms